crscheid/pocketmine-mp/README.md

 ## How to Update To Latest Version

-This image is automatically updated when there are pushes to the `master` branch or when there are versions tagged from the (source repository)[https://github.com/crscheid/pocketmine-mp].
+This image is automatically updated when there are pushes to the `master` branch or when there are versions tagged from the [source repository](https://github.com/crscheid/pocketmine-mp).

 First, pull the latest image down with Docker.